Frequently drinking too much alcohol is harmful to health. Alcohol can have an impact on every body system.

 Alcohol is mostly metabolized in the liver, which is why the liver is particularly at risk of damage.

-The body metabolizes alcohol into acetaldehyde, a substance that is both toxic and carcinogenic.
+The body metabolizes alcohol into acetaldehyde,

 Alcoholic liver disease is influenced by the amount and duration of alcohol abuse.
 Chronic, heavy drinking poses a substantial risk for its development.